StbSharp/StbImageSharp/README.md

     a. `git submodule add https://github.com/StbSharp/StbImageSharp.git`

     b.
+Now there are two options:
-Either add StbImageSharp/src/StbImageSharp/StbImageSharp.csproj to the solution, or include *.cs from StbImageSharp/src/StbImageSharp directly in the project.
-In the latter case, it may make sense to add STBSHARP_INTERNAL build compilation symbol to the project, so StbImageSharp classes would become internal.
+       * Add StbImageSharp/src/StbImageSharp/StbImageSharp.csproj to the solution

+       * Include *.cs from StbImageSharp/src/StbImageSharp directly in the project.
+In this case, it may make sense to add STBSHARP_INTERNAL build compilation symbol to the project, so StbImageSharp classes would become internal.

 # Usage
 StbImageSharp exposes API similar to stb_image.h.
 However that API is complicated and deals with raw unsafe pointers.